mgifford/GoC-IT-Plan/plan.md

 The Government of Canada is made up of more than 100 separate organizations that deliver a broad range of programs and services to individuals and businesses in Canada and abroad.
 IT supports the government in delivery of these programs and services.
 In the past, many operated their own IT infrastructure and services to carry out their respective mandates.
 Increasingly, the disadvantages of this approach have become apparent.
 Inefficiency, duplication and IT-systems incompatibility have hindered the ability of government decision-makers to get the high-quality, real-time information they need to deliver excellent results.

 A whole-of-government, or “enterprise” approach to IT infrastructure and service delivery is addressing these short-comings.
-The responsibility for delivering IT services to core departments and agencies is now shared between central providers such as Shared Services Canada (SSC) and Public Services and Procurement Canada (PSPC).
-Cyber and IT security is the shared responsibility of SSC, the Communications Security Establishment (CSE) and Public Safety Canada.
+The responsibility for leading IT services to core departments and agencies is now shared between central providers such as Shared Services Canada (SSC) and Public Services and Procurement Canada (PSPC).
+Facilitating good IT security practices is the shared responsibility of SSC, the Communications Security Establishment (CSE) and Public Safety Canada.
 The Chief Information Officer Branch (CIOB), of Treasury Board Secretariat (TBS) supports Treasury Board by developing strategy, setting government-wide policy for IT and cybersecurity, and providing implementation guidance.

 Today’s business environment continues to be characterized by disruption and the imperative to do more, faster, with less.
 In our digital era, individuals, business and others who interact with government have high standards for the services they receive.
-The Government of Canada is transforming how government works so that it better reflects the values and expectations of its clients.
+Citizens also expect an increasingly porus and transparent government, where they can engage directly with the public sector and it's work.
+The Government of Canada is transforming how government works so that it better reflects the values and expectations of Canadians.

 This IT strategic plan supports the continued transformation to enterprise IT infrastructure and service delivery and proposes to address these and other challenges by responding to the following key drivers: